 Bake for 15-18 minutes, or until mixture is hot and bubbly.
 Remove from oven and serve immediately.

-MAKE AHEAD TIPS: Prepare casserole as directed without baking or adding onions to the top.
-Cover unbaked casserole and refrigerate overnight, storing onions separately.
+To make ahead: Prepare casserole as directed, but before adding onions or baking, cover and refrigerate overnight, storing onions separately.
 When ready to bake, preheat oven to 375 degrees, add onions to the top of your casserole, and bake for 18-22 minutes, or until bubbly and warmed through.